colorfulnotion/substrate-etl/README.md

   --end-block <endblock>          End block --blocks-output <output>        The output file for blocks.
 If not provided blocks data will not be exported.
   --extrinsics-output <output>    The output file for extrinsics.
 If not provided extrinsics data will not be exported.
-  --traces-output <output>        The output file for traces.
-If not provided traces data will not be exported.
   --events-output <output>        The output file for events.
 If not provided events data will not be exported.
   --logs-output <output>          The output file for logs.
 If not provided logs data will not be exported.
   --transfers-output <output>     The output file for logs.
 If not provided transfers data will not be exported.